 They should let you know that they have received your complaint.
-This is usually within 3 working days of receiving it.
+This is usually within 3 to 5 working days of receiving it.
 They will tell you when to expect the results of the investigation.
 How long this takes will depend on what the complaint is about and how complicated it is.
-They will let you know if it's going to take longer than they expect and will explain why.

 You will usually receive a written response.
 This is once the people involved have looked at your complaint.
-This should not take longer than 6 months.
-If you haven't received an update, the investigators should let you know the reason for the delay.
+If there are any delays, the investigators should let you know the reason why.

 It might happen that you are not happy after the formal complaint procedure.
 In that case, ask for a more senior manager to look into it.

-Complain to the Parliamentary and Health Service Ombudsman if you are not satisfied by the senior manager's review.
-They make final decisions about complaints in the NHS in England.
+If you are not satisfied by the senior manager's review, you can complain to the Ombudsman.
+They make final decisions about complaints in the NHS.
 The Ombudsman is independent of the NHS and Government.